7 Favorite Picture Books We Return to Again and Again

 Why This List Exists

 As a homeschooling mom with an ever-growing home library of children’s literature, it isn’t easy to narrow down a short list of my favorite picture books.
+My hope is that this list helps you understand a little more about our family, and what we value in home learning.

 This is not an exhaustive list of the “best” picture books.
 Instead, it reflects what resonates with us—stories we return to, linger over, and grow with.